sodium-friends/docs/docs/streamencryption.md

 ``` js
 sodium.crypto_secretstream_xchacha20poly1305_keygen(key)
 ```
-Generate a new encryption key.
+Generates a new encryption key.
 * `key` should be a `buffer` of length `crypto_secretstream_xchacha20poly1305_KEYBYTES`

 The generated key is stored in `key`.